 Important Facts About Eurozone and Euro Currency

-Euro is a monetary unit used by most countries in the European Union.
+The Euro is a monetary unit used by most countries in the European Union.
 The Eurozone is the name for nineteen countries in the European Union that use this unit as their primary currency.
 So if you’re planning a vacation on Mykonos within some more extensive European travel route, remember that you don’t have to worry about exchanging money while traveling between those 19 countries.

 How Did the Euro Become Greece’s Currency?

-Euro became Greece’s main currency in 2001.
+The Euro became Greece’s main currency in 2001.
 Before that, they used Greek drachma, which was also the ancient money of the Greek empire.
 When the Euro was introduced, Greece suffered financially, experiencing a debt crisis.
-However, they’ve never returned to using drachma, and Euro is, to this day, their main currency.
+However, they’ve never returned to using drachma, and the Euro is, to this day, their main currency.

 The Euro is quite stable, which makes it attractive for businesses and trades all over the world.
 For people unfamiliar with the worth of the Euro, it’s best to see how much it’s worth compared to other currencies that they are familiar with.
 Here’s a list of euros compared with some other frequently used currencies: